-- (a) The purpose of this article is to establish requirements to ensure that geophysical surveys performed on State sovereign lands, including granted and ungranted tidelands and submerged lands and the beds of navigable waterways, address and minimize potential impacts to aquatic life or to the environment as required by statute. - (b) This article shall apply to all geophysical surveys performed on State sovereign lands, including granted and ungranted tidelands and submerged lands and the beds of navigable waterways under the jurisdiction of the California State Lands Commission or legislatively granted tidelands and submerged lands.
+- a.
+The purpose of this article is to establish requirements to ensure that geophysical surveys performed on State sovereign lands, including granted and ungranted tidelands and submerged lands and the beds of navigable waterways, address and minimize potential impacts to aquatic life or to the environment as required by statute. - b.
+This article shall apply to all geophysical surveys on State sovereign lands under the jurisdiction of the California State Lands Commission or legislatively granted tidelands and submerged lands.